Brisbane Based Boutique Family Law Specialist Firm

 I would like to extend my most sincere gratitude for the result you have achieved for me in this matter.
 I have the utmost respect for you as professionals and the outcome you achieved in a short amount of time.
 I am also most grateful for your efforts to minimise the costs for me, it really means a lot.

 Sorry we left in a bit of a rush last night and I realised I didn’t get to thank you for everything you have done on this case.
 Thank you for putting in so much time and effort to make everything happen with our case.
 You have been so organised, all over every little detail and without you this would have not gone as well as it did over the last few days.
 Whatever judgement we get handed, I know we have done everything we could to get the best outcome for my son.

 Brett, I would like to take this opportunity to thank you for your knowledge and professionalism and guidance through this sometimes horrific journey.
 You have no idea how relieving this is.
 It has been 3 years of frustration.

 Thank you once again and I wish you all the best.

 What you need to know

 We understand there are many questions you might have if you are separated or considering separating or divorcing from your partner.
-Many clients who come to see us have never had to see a Family Law Lawyer before and understandably have very little knowledge of family and de facto law and the family law processes, as well as what options are available.
+Many clients who come to see us have never had to see a Family Law Solicitor before and understandably have very little knowledge of family and de facto law and the family law processes, as well as what options are available.

-You should make contact with a family law lawyer as early as possible.
+You should make contact with a family law solicitor as early as possible.
 The earlier you make contact and get the ball rolling, the easier it makes to start planning ahead which allows you to make clear, informed decisions.
 If you leave the phone call too late, it could have dire consequences in your case, you could miss important dates or incur unnecessary and avoidable fees.
 It is better to plan ahead, be organised and focussed to achieve the best possible outcome for your case.